Chassis and body modifications

 - wheels or tyres do not foul any part of the vehicle's suspension, brake lines or bodywork for the full range of suspension movement.

-The upper body structure or roof of a passenger car contributes significantly to the total strength of the body of a monocoque construction vehicle and its removal can seriously affect structural integrity of the original design of the vehicle.
+The upper body structure or roof of a passenger car contributes significantly to the total strength of the body of a monocoque construction vehicle and its removal can seriously affect the structural integrity of the original design of the vehicle.

 The report must demonstrate that the modified vehicle continues to comply with all applicable Australian Design Rules, and that the vehicle meets with Fact Sheet MR810 - Torsional Stability Requirements .